Skip to main content

 Usage for DSPs

-The following instructions provide an example of how a DSP can decode bidstream tokens using the EUID SDK for Java.
+The following instructions provide an example of how a DSP can decode bidstream tokens using the SDK for Java.

 1. Create a BidstreamClient: